Outline

-This study investigates how cultural meanings are produced, negotiated, and materially expressed in the houses built by Italian migrants from the Veneto region who settled in Brisbane, Australia.
+This study investigates how cultural meanings of home are produced, negotiated, and associated with domestic space among Italian migrants from the Veneto region who settled in Brisbane, Australia.
 Using qualitative methods, including in-depth interviews conducted in Australia and Italy and a focus-group discussion in Brisbane, the research explores how migration trajectories, settlement decisions, and everyday domestic practices shape migrants’ understandings of “home.”
 Findings show that respondents conceptualize home as both “there” and “here”: the hometown in Italy remains a primary symbolic reference, while the current Brisbane house functions as the present locus of dwelling and belonging, making home simultaneously multi-scalar and pluri-local.
 Earlier Australian dwellings were largely excluded from the category of home and remembered as provisional, instrumental accommodations with limited emotional value.
-In contrast, the current house was narrated as the definitive material outcome of permanent settlement and interpreted through the culturally resonant concept of sistemazione, linking home to stability, family formation, and secure employment.
+In contrast, the current house was narrated as the definitive material outcome of permanent settlement and interpreted through the culturally resonant concept of \textit{sistemazione}, linking home to stability, family formation, and secure employment.
 Respondents also framed the house as the “fruit of toil,” condensing decades of intensive labour undertaken within Queensland’s expanding economy and reflecting a work ethic shaped by rural and wartime childhoods in Italy.
 The home further emerged as a site for expressing pride in Italian cultural identity, while also carrying traces of earlier experiences of assimilationist pressure and intolerance.
 Finally, domestic spaces—especially the living room and kitchen—were central to maintaining family unity, and the house symbolized security both as a robust structure and as an owned asset that provides reassurance in old age.
 Overall, the findings position migrants’ houses as culturally dense artifacts through which settlement, identity, labour, and family relations are materially organized and continually reaffirmed.

 To frame “home” as a symbolic and meaningful place for older migrants living abroad, the authors draw on theoretical and empirical discussions of home from Europe (Gram-Hanssen and Bech-Danielsen, 2007; Lewin, 2001), the United States (Becker, 2003), and Australia (Baldassar, 2001; Hage, 1997; Levin, 2010; Pulvirenti, 1996, 2000; Supski, 2007; Thompson, 1994, 2005).
 Gram-Hanssen and Bech-Danielsen (2007) also note that “home” can differ substantially in meaning for refugees—those compelled to leave their country—and migrants—those who relocate by choice.
-The present research concentrates only on migrants (Faggion and Furlan 2018).
+The present research concentrates only on migrants (Faggion and Furlan (2018)).

 In addition, the category “migrant” can be refined further.
 Portes et al. (1999:219) describe transnational migrants as individuals whose economic, political, or sociocultural work depends on ongoing, sustained cross-border social ties, typically involving frequent and regular travel (for instance, monthly or several times per year).
 While the participants in this study do return to Italy, their travel is not sufficiently intensive or economically oriented to align with Portes et al.’s definition; they typically visit primarily for family reunions, around three to four trips over a decade.
 For this reason, they are better understood not as transnational migrants but as elderly migrants—people who originally migrated mainly for economic reasons and were approximately 80 years old at the time of the research (Baldassar, 2001; Levin, 2010; Pulvirenti, 1996, 2000).